 (Video: Lane Bryant).

 All throughout the dramatic black-and-white video, the ladies reveal their definition of sexy and what makes them feel most confident.

-The campaign, which has caused quite a stir in New York, very deliberately counters the image of the Victoria’s Secret Angels and the company’s recent, widely criticised, ‘The Perfect Body’ campaign.
+The campaign, which has caused quite a stir in New York.
+Very deliberately challenging Victoria’s Secret standard of beauty.
+Including the image of Victoria’s Secret Angels and the company’s recent, widely criticised, ‘The Perfect Body’ campaign.